zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/common/notebook-setup.md

 ## Opening a Notebook Session

-Once the notebook session has been created the Notebook Session page will show the notebook in an **Active** or **Inactive** state.
+Once the notebook session has been created the notebook session page will show the notebook in an **Active** or **Inactive** state.
 To open the notebook:

 1. [Login to the Console](https://www.oracle.com/cloud/sign-in.html).
 1. Open the navigation menu.